vapstack/qx/README.md

 - Queries should cross package or service boundaries before translation happens.
 - Validation and normalization should happen before a backend-specific layer.

-QX is usually not the right abstraction when:
+QX is not the right abstraction when:

 - the query model depends on joins or subqueries
-- the public API is intentionally tied to one concrete backend and its native query language
+- the public API is tied to one concrete backend and its native query language

 ## Quick start